Korzer420/LoreMaster/Rando_Readme.md

 Shuffles the Master key, which opens most doors in the game and is considered in logic for keys.
 Also add a medallion which increases the chance of obtaining essence from enemies drastically.

+**Since this a treasure hunt, the locations will not appear in RMM.
+If you are curious what the logic behind them is, you can check out the TreasureLogic.json file.**

 ### Force Compass for Treasure
 If on, every treasure ground is only considered in logic, once you got Wayward Compass.
 Entering a room with a treasure location while having Compass equipped, will notify you that there's a treasure in this room and display what the item there is.
 This setting is recommended for the first time, you play with treasures.